Last Updated on April 27, 2022 by Jeffery

 There are a variety of reasons you would want to keep Nightcrawlers around.
 From fishing to gardening to animal feed, they are truly multipurpose.
 Also known as ‘the grunt worm’, their main purpose when it comes to industrial worm farming is for fish hook bait.
 They are the ideal worm for this.
-However, some people like to use them in their gardens, composting or just simply as a pet.
+However, some people like to use them in their gardens, composting, or just simply as a pet.
 So what to feed nightcrawlers to keep them happy and healthy?
+What do you feed nightcrawlers to keep them alive?

 TL;DR for skimmers